 Example: Bob drives to the street of a rival gang and shoots a gun into the air.
 Here, Bob would probably be charged not only with violating NRS 202.287 for shooting a gun from inside his car but also for reckless endangerment for shooting the gun into the air.
 Furthermore, Bob’s prison sentence will be increased because his actions were in furtherance of a gang.
 Plus if Bob carried the gun in a hidden manner without a valid CCW permit, he could be charged with carrying a concealed weapon as well.

-- No maliciousness or wantonness: NRS 202.287 applies only if you shot the gun wantonly or willfully.
-If you acted only negligently or accidentally, then you are not guilty of this offense.
+- There was no maliciousness or wantonness: If you shot the gun only negligently or accidentally, then you are not guilty of this offense.
+For instance, accidentally pulling the trigger while cleaning a gun does not violate NRS 202.287.

-- Self-defense: Shooting a gun from any location is not a crime as long as you were acting in accordance with Nevada self-defense laws.
-If your defense attorney can show that you were in reasonable fear of being killed or severely injured, then the D.A. should drop the gun charges.
+- You acted in self-defense: Shooting a gun from any location is not a crime if you were acting in accordance with Nevada self-defense laws.
+As long as we can show that you were in reasonable fear of being killed or severely injured, then the D.A. should drop the gun charges.

-- Hunting: If you are hunting, you may fire guns from cars or structures as long as you are abiding by NRS 503.010(2).
+- You were lawfully hunting: If you are hunting, you may fire guns from cars or structures while abiding by NRS 503.010(2).

-- Peace officers: If you are a law enforcement officer, you may shoot weapons from any location while you are engaged in the performance of your official duties.
+- You were a peace officer: If you are a law enforcement officer, you may shoot weapons from any location while you are engaged in the performance of your official duties.

-- Legal exceptions: Firing guns from a car or building is not a crime if done legally in the course of a lawful business, event or activity.
+- You fall under a legal exception.
+Firing guns from a car or building is not a crime if done legally in the course of a lawful business, event or activity.
 An example may be at a licensed shooting range.

 Shooting a gun from a structure or vehicle that is not within a legally recognized populated area is only a misdemeanor in Nevada.
 The sentence includes a maximum of: